jarm198/JA_C964_Capstone/README.md

 	pip install plotly==5.10.0
 After all libraries are installed, enter the following in the terminal:
 	streamlit run main.py
 Some antiviruses may block the software when running it natively using this method.
-In my case, Norton blocked it and corrupted main.py every time.
+In my case, Norton blocked it and saved main.py as an empty file every time.